-You can practice your testimony by sitting in front of a mirror or practice with your manager or a peer.
+You can practice your testimony with your manager or a peer.
 They can walk you through some practice questions.
 Practicing will help you identify where you are unsure or not confident and need to work on developing an answer based on your casework.
 DCJ lawyers may also be able to give you a small amount of preparation on request.